The most interesting facts about Turkmenistan, from a president nicknamed “The Turkmenator” to a 40-year old fire pit called the “Door to Hell”.

 8. And during the 4th century BC, along with much of Central Asia, Turkmenistan was conquered by Alexander the Great of Macedonia.

 10. The Turkmenistan flag has a green background with a white crescent which are symbols of the Islamic faith.
-The five stars represent the five senses and the five points on each star are for different states of matter (liquid, solid, gas, crystal and plasma).
+The five stars represent the 5 regions (velayat) of the country and the five points on each star are for different states of matter (liquid, solid, gas, crystal and plasma).
 There is also a claret stripe with five carpet motifs on the flag.
 The motifs represent five tribes and the traditional carpets Turkmenistan is famed for.

 11. From 1881, Turkmenistan was ruled by Russia.
 In 1921 it became part of the USSR initially as the Turkestan Autonomous Soviet Socialist Republic (ASSR) before becoming a fully-fledged constituent republic of the USSR in 1925.